-Muscle soreness is a consequence of intense exercise.
 When you start a new training, or train intense, your muscles are in pain.
-But there are techniques to relieve muscle soreness and improve muscle recovery
+There are techniques to relieve muscle soreness and improve muscle recovery

 Are you ready?
 Scroll down!!